 Running water: erosion, transportation, and deposition

-- Erosion occurs when overland flow moves soil particles downslope.
+- Erosion occurs when overland flow moves soil particles downlope.

-- The rock materials carried by erosion is the load of the river.
+- The rock materials carried by erosion are the load of the river.

-- Corrasion or Abration: As the rock particles bounce, scrape and drag along the bottom and sides of the river, they break off additional rock fragments.
-This form of erosion is called corrasion or abration.
-They are two types: vertical corrosion which acts downward and lateral corrosion which acts on both sides.
+- Corrasion or Abrasion: As the rock particles bounce, scrape, and drag along the bottom and sides of the river, they break off additional rock fragments.
+This form of erosion is called corrosion or abrasion.
+There are two types: vertical corrosion which acts downward and lateral corrosion which acts on both sides.

 - Corrosion or Solution: This is the chemical or solvent action of water on soluble or partly soluble rocks with which the river water comes in contact.

-- Hydraulic Action: This is the mechanical loosening and sweeping away of material by the sheer force or river water itself.
+- Hydraulic Action: This is the mechanical loosening and sweeping away of material by the sheer force of river water itself.
 No load or material is involved in this process.

 After erosion, the eroded materials get transported with the running water.
 This transportation of eroded materials is carried in four ways:

-- Traction: The heavier and larger rock fragments like gravels, pebbles etc are forced by the flow of the river to roll along its bed.
-These fragments can be seen rolling, slipping, bumping and being dragged.
-This process is called as traction and the load transported in this way are called traction load.
+- Traction: The heavier and larger rock fragments like gravel, pebbles, etc. are forced by the flow of the river to roll along its bed.
+These fragments can be seen rolling, slipping, bumping, and being dragged.
+This process is called traction and the load transported in this way is called traction load.